-CO2 Explain the management of a sales organization.
+CO2 Explain the management of a sales organization in terms of sales research, forecasting methods, planning and control.

 CO3 Elaborate on the requirements for sales force management.

 Unit I Salesmanship

 Concept of Salesmanship, meaning, definition, scope, importance, selling process- prospecting, pre-approach, approach, presentation and demonstration, meeting of objections, closing the sale.
 Qualities of a good salesman, role of relationship marketing in personal selling, tools for personal selling, Value added selling.